bhushan-1501/bhushan-1501/README.md

 Here are some of the projects I'm proud of:

 1. **OACHARYA** [Repository Link](https://github.com/bhushan-1501/OAcharya)
    - A web portal designed using HTML, CSS, and JavaScript to facilitate interactions between pandits and customers during the COVID-19 pandemic.
-I was responsible for the front-end development.
+I was responsible for the both front-end and back-end development.

 2. **StudyBooth Application** [Repository Link](https://github.com/bhushan-1501/StudyBooth_Application_Final/)
    - An application built using **Flutter** and **Firebase** that serves as a one-stop platform for students and teachers to connect, share resources, and schedule study sessions.
 I handled both the front-end and back-end development.